JLFernandes11/PCR-Chemistry/README.md

   <li>Customtkinter</li>
 </ul>

-After running PCR.py, you will need to enter four .csv files:
+After running `PCR.py`, the GUI will prompt you to upload four `.csv` files:
 <ul>
   <li>Spectral data (absorbance) of the standards (training)</li>
   <li>Wavelength or wavenumber values the spectral data were colected</li>